AiGaA/project1/README.md

 ### Validator Testing <a name="validator-testing"></a>

+- The website was constantly tested during development using Chrome dev tools.
+- All links, buttons and form required fields were tested.
+- Website was tested in Chrome, Firefox and Microsoft Edge.
+- Extensive Mobile compatibilaty was checked through various devices: phones, tablets, medium and large screen devices.

 - HTML
     - An error was returned when first tested website through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Faigaa.github.io%2Fproject1%2Fthankyou.html)
     ![alt text](./images/testing/html-testing-err.PNG "Error coming up as naming conventions were not followed for image files used in the project")